Skip to main content

 Q6: What if my child is too young or strongly resists surgery?

 There are options.
 If surgery isn't suitable yet, we can discuss non-surgical suppression therapies (like non-invasive thermal energy or Botox injections).
-While not as permanent as surgery, they can help children through social difficulties until they're older and mentally ready for surgery.
+While not as long-lasting as surgery, they can help children through social difficulties until they're older and mentally ready for surgery.

 How many days off school will my child need after surgery?